 Construction started in the summer of 2017 and completed in August 2019.
 The building was subsequently handed over to Legal & General and St Edmund’s College.

 Mount Pleasant Halls is an innovative student accommodation development.
 The space has been cleverly optimised to provide 199 standard en-suite rooms (of at least 16.9sqm) and 73 studio flats (with a minimum size of 23sqm).
 Each room has an en-suite shower room or wet room - the shower rooms built off site as complete pods and then craned in to the building.
-This provided a quick, efficient construction process and ensured a consistent, high-quality finish.
+This provided a quick, efficient construction process and ensured a consistent, high-quality finish, as well as significant environmental benefits such as; fewer road traffic movements, lower energy usage and reduced waste from the construction process.
 Investment in technology was also a priority, rooms facing the road have integrated air handling and noise reduction units – an important feature given the location of Mount Pleasant Halls on a road intersection.

 Designed with the student experience and well-being in mind, clusters of eight en-suite rooms are grouped around fully equipped, hi-specification shared kitchens and communal living areas.
 These details, combined with features such as state-of-the-art security and cycle storage make Mount Pleasant Halls ideal for the modern student lifestyle, as well as future proofing the development for years to come.

 By collaborating on this development, we have created an enduring partnership with Osborne, who, like us, are a multi-generational family owned business.
 In addition, we have:

 Above all we have created an innovative student accommodation scheme, within which the students (and staff) of St Edmund’s College can thrive before taking their ideas, learning and experience out into the world for years to come.